 SFU Academic Summer Camp for Aboriginal Students

-The First SFU Academic Camp for Aboriginal Students in news:
+Academic Camps for Aboriginal Students

 The SFU Academic Sumer Camp for Aboriginal High School Students helps Aboriginal students currently in grades 9 to 11 accelerate in Mathematics and English, and offers the opportunity to be exposed to the life of a university student, thereby encouraging them to continue into post-secondary education.

 “B.C.
 Aboriginal students often struggle with math and this camp is about helping those who want to be helped,” explains Veselin Jungic, a 3M National Teaching Fellow and a Teaching Professor in the Math Department.

 "This program has given me opportunities to better myself as a student its created so many different doors that lead to so many different paths." (a student)